sindhuvsvsk/Titanic-Machine-learning-from-disaster/README.md

 # Titanic-Machine-learning-from-disaster

 1. Participated in Kaggle competition to predict the survival rate of passengers.
-2. Conducted data exploration and feature engineering on training and test data using pandas library.
+2. Conducted data cleaning, exploration and feature engineering on training and test data using the pandas.
-3. Implemented KNN algorithm from scratch using python.
+3. Implemented KNN algorithm from scratch with accuracy score as metrics to generate prediction classes.

  Quick Findings: